 Located at the front of the arm, the biceps muscle is responsible for rotating the wrist and flexing the elbow.
 The muscle has two tendons that attach it to the shoulder bones, as well as one tendon that attaches it to the elbow bone.
 The tendons are quite tough but are susceptible tearing.
-A torn biceps is a common bicep tendon injury seen by shoulder specialist Dr. Matthew Provencher, serving patients from Vail, Aspen, Colorado Springs and Denver, Colorado.
-Typically caused by a sports injury, fall, or extreme overuse; a bicep tendon tear will cause pain, bruising, and a noticeable deformity of the biceps muscle.
+A torn biceps is a common shoulder injury seen by shoulder specialist Dr. Matthew Provencher, serving patients from Vail, Aspen, Colorado Springs and Denver, Colorado.
+Typically caused by a sports injury, fall, or extreme overuse; a biceps tendon tear will cause pain, bruising, and a noticeable deformity of the biceps muscle.

 Two tendons are responsible for attaching the biceps muscle to the shoulder.
 The “long head” tendon attaches the muscle to the top of the shoulder socket and the “short head” attaches to the shoulder blade.
-A bicep tendon injury is more likely to occur in the long head tendon.
+A biceps tendon injury is more likely to occur in the long head tendon.
 The short head tendon may allow patients to continue using the biceps muscle even in cases of a complete tear of the long head tendon.

 What is a Torn Biceps?

 A torn biceps can occur at the shoulder joint or the elbow joint.

 - Shoulder joint- Commonly seen in adults over the age of 60 years or in association with a rotator cuff injury, a proximal biceps tendon tear is an injury to the tendon where it enters the shoulder.

 - Elbow joint- Commonly seen in middle-aged men heavily involved in sports and weight lifting, a distal biceps tendon tear is an injury to the tendon where it enters the elbow.